What is iForce on Toyota Tundra?

 What is iForce?

-- Variable Valve Timing: This technology optimizes engine performance by adjusting the timing of the intake and exhaust valves, improving efficiency and power across different RPM ranges.
+- Dual Independent Variable Valve Timing (VVT-i): This system allows the engine to adjust the timing of the intake and exhaust valves, improving efficiency and power output across a wide range of engine speeds.

 How much horsepower does a 5.7 I-force have?